 If you are chosen via random selection to become a candidate for the PAPD officer evaluation process, you must have:

-Either a minimum of 60 college credits from an accredited college or university or
+Minimum of 60 college credits from an accredited college or university (CHEA) or

 Be the spouse of a disabled or deceased veteran or

-Have at least three years of full-time experience and are currently employed in any of the following occupations: Port Authority of N.Y. & N.J.
-Employee, Licensed Security Guard, Sworn Law Enforcement or Corrections, or TSA agent
+Have at least three years of continuous full-time experience and currently employed in any of the following occupations: Port Authority of NY & NJ Employee, Licensed Security Guard, Sworn Law Enforcement or Corrections, or TSA agent

 All candidates must be: